 A therapist once gave my husband and I a surprising tool that proved useful: a question.

-“At the end of the day,” she said.
-“Sit face to face on the bed and ask one another this simple question: ‘What do you need from me?’”
+“At the end of the day,” she said, “Sit face-to-face and ask each another this simple question: ‘What do you need from me?’”

-It could be as easy as, “I’d love your help with the dishes in the evening,” or as deep as “I need to be seen by you and heard by you.”
+It could be something like, “I’d love your help with the dishes tonight,” or a bit deeper, like, “I need to be better seen and heard by you.”

-It’s possible that the other person can’t fill the needs we have.
-In fact, many of our needs can’t be met by someone else.
-But to have a few minutes at the end of the day where together, we talked about both simple and complex daily needs and feelings came to be a very valuable time.
+It’s possible that the other person can’t fill the needs we have (in fact, many of our needs can’t be met by someone else).
+But to have a few minutes at the end of the day when, together, we would talk about both simple and complex daily needs came to be valuable.

 “What do you need from me?”

-The question requires quiet.
-It means we have to listen.
-It requires humility and a giving up of our self-serving notions we too often fall into in marriage.
-But those things are good to revisit if we’ve forgotten and they are good to practice if we are out of practice.
+This question requires quiet.
+It means listening well.
+It requires humility, and a giving up of our too-often self-serving notions.
+But those things are good to revisit if we’ve gotten rusty.

-The other night I texted it to my husband on his way home from work.
+The other night, I texted this question to my husband on his way home from work.

 “Actually, could you just give me a neck rub when I get home?” he answered.